Meet Neil

 Bringing New Energy to Local Government

-In his first year in office, Neil and the Commission passed the most robust public paid leave policy in the state of Pennsylvania, made major investments in affordable childcare, expanded Montco’s small business loan program, and made historic strides in addressing the housing crisis.
+In his first two years in office, Neil raised the minimum wage to $20.52/hour for 3,000 county employees and passed the most robust public paid leave policy in Pennsylvania, made major investments in affordable childcare, launched a pathbreaking AI initiative, and made strides in tackling the housing crisis.

 Neil’s record of standing up for Pennsylvanians extends to long before he ran for office.
 As an attorney, Neil represented Pennsylvania counties against the Big Pharma companies that flooded our communities with opioids and he led an early class action against Big Tobacco companies who marketed flavored e-cigarettes to children.